eniolaipoola/UserDetailsApp/Readme.md

-## UserManagementApp
+## UserDetailsApp
-UserManagement fetches a list of users and populates it on a recyclerview.
+UserDetails fetches a list of users and populates it on a recyclerview.
 On click of a user, the app navigates to the detail page that gives more information about the user.

 ## Guideline